ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/start-menu.md

+Start Menu
 ---

-title: "Start Menu"
-weight: 85
-description: "This section describes the design decisions associated with the start menu on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with the start menu on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The Windows 10 Start Menu contains tiles that represent different programs that a user can launch by clicking on the tile.
 The Windows 11 Start Menu has been further updated to include both pinned applications and recommended documents by default.